fspacheco/robot-program/git-practice/git-practice.md

 The code is a story generator, that should create random outputs like:

 > In a abandoned castle, Diana Kumara discovers something unexpected:
+>
-    The world is actually a simulation
+>    The world is actually a simulation.

 > In a remote mountain village, Elena Rana discovers something unexpected:
+>
-    The villain is a misunderstood hero
+>    The villain is a misunderstood hero.

 ## Install git